rust-lang-nursery/rust-cookbook/src/encoding/csv/serialize.md

 [![csv-badge]][csv] [![cat-encoding-badge]][cat-encoding]

-This example shows how to serialize a Rust tuple. [`csv::writer`] supports automatic serialization from Rust types into CSV records. [`write_record`] is used when writing a simple record that contains string-like data only, [`serialize`] is used when data consists of more complex values like numbers, floats or optional values.
+This example shows how to serialize a Rust tuple. [`csv::writer`] supports automatic serialization from Rust types into CSV records. [`write_record`] writes a simple record containing string data only.
+Data with more complex values such as numbers, floats, and options use [`serialize`].
 Since CSV writer uses internal buffer, always explicitly [`flush`] when done.

 ```rust